abozhilov/ES-Iter/README.md

 #ES-Iter v.0.9.5

-`Iter` is ES6 class which provides methods for fast and elegant iteration with `for-of` loop.
+`Iter` is ES6 class which provides methods for efficient iteration within `for-of` loop or using external `Iterator`.
 It is inspired by Python's `itertools` module, but designed for JavaScript developers.

 ##API